 Articles that did not involve evaluation of performance of AI algorithms on medical images.

-Three Validations were conducted for three different AI models using CARPL platform as a statistical tool.
+Two Validations were conducted for two different AI models using CARPL platform as a statistical tool on same chest X-Ray dataset.

 2.4 Case Study